Which company will give you the most bang for your buck?

 Mint Mobile family plans

-Mint's family plans offer some pretty insane savings.
+Mint's family plans don't offer extra savings, but you can still add up to five lines on one account.
 For three lines, you'll pay literally half the cost of one line on Verizon's Unlimited Plus plan.
 And if you don't need unlimited data, your monthly price could be even lower.

 Mint Mobile vs. Verizon prepaid plans